-Poached eggs with asparagus, pancetta and parmesan, a contemporary take.
+This poached eggs with asparagus, pancetta and parmesan recipe makes a contemporary take on a traditional Venetian dish of poached eggs with asparagi.
 I couldn’t leave the classic rendition of the dish that I recently made for the Venice edition of my Weekend Eggs series alone.
 Here’s what I did to it and why…

 I was lamenting the fact that it’s not really customary here in Venice, or anywhere else in Italy really, to have a big breakfast or an eggs-based breakfast.
 But with all the great produce available, I wasn’t going to let that stop us from doing our own eggs in our Venice palazzo apartment.